Clean wood stove or fireplace glass is essential to be able to fully enjoy the flames.

 Lastly, I tested out cleaning the wood stove glass with plain water-based baby wipes – it didn’t work so well!

-It took the surface layer off the glass but didn’t get the real baked-in residue, and I really had to work hard at it.
+Plain baby wipes took the surface layer of grime off the glass but didn’t get the real baked-in residue.
+I really had to work hard at it.

 Therefore, it seems using one of the other methods – ash, vinegar, baking soda, or glass cleaner – really does make a big difference compared to just doing it with water.